 Consumers

-he Federal Reserve stated in 2019 that costing the average US family around $1250 per year.
+The Federal Reserve stated in 2019 that the various tariffs were costing the average US family around $1250 per year.
 The mechanics of this lay in production.
 For example, manufacturers tend to source parts and raw materials from other countries where they are more abundant and relatively cheaper.
 However, when some of those parts have tariffs placed on them, the cost of production rises, meaning the profit margin for businesses are lower unless they also raise their prices.
 Most businesses choose to raise prices, meaning consumers are paying more.

 Geopolitics